HMS Lynx (1794): Prize taking

 On 9 June 1795 Lynx captured Bedford, which had some bullion amongst her cargo.
 Rowley was apparently again her captain.
 On 3 July Commander Robert Hall was appointed to command Lynx, but apparently the Admiralty did not confirm the appointment until January 1796.

 In August 1795 Commander Thomas Tireman took command of Lynx.

 On 24 February 1796, Lynx captured the Hannah.
 Commander John Rennie replaced Tireman in February 1797.
 Then in October Hall replaced Rennie and finally took command.

 On 13 June 1798, Lynx captured the French privateer Isabelle, of two guns and 30 men.
 Two weeks later, she captured Mentor, also a French privateer, of 14 six pounders and 79 men.
 During the chase, Mentor threw six of her guns overboard to lighten her and thus, albeit insufficiently, improve her speed.
 Both privateers had set out from Puerto Rico to cruise the coast of the United States.
 Around this time Lynx captured the privateer Solide.
 The merchants of St. Johns sent Hall a letter of appreciation for the protection this capture gave to the colony.

 On 6 July Lynx captured the American ship Pegasus.
 Four days later Lynx recaptured the American ship Liberty, from Philadelphia and bound for Liverpool, which a French privateer had captured on 4 July, a few hours after Liberty had left the Delaware River.
 On 8 August Lynx recaptured Friendship.

+On 14 April 1799, she and HMS Pheasant captured the American merchant ship General Washington, declaring the arms and military stores on board "contraband".

 On 17 September 1799 Lynx captured the brigantine Columbia.
 In October, Commander Alexander Skene took over command of Lynx.

 On 31 August 1800 Lynx captured Vernang.
 Then on 8 September she captured Vrow Neltje.
 The gun-vessel Swinger shared in the capture of Vrow Neltje.

 In June 1801 Lynx returned to Britain from Copenhagen carrying Captain John F. Devonshire and dispatches.
 She does not appear to have participated in the Battle of Copenhagen in April as her name does not appear in the list of vessels whose crews qualified to share in the prize money stemming from the battle, nor in the list of vessels whose crew qualified for the Naval General Service Medal for the battle.

 Shortly thereafter, on 15 April, Lynx captured the Dutch vessels Charlottenburg and Lucchesine.
 Then on 31 July Lynx and Jalouse captured Brockmerlust, with the capture of Neptunus following on 1 August.
 The next day Jalouse and Lynx captured the Vrow Caterine.
 On 8 August Lynx and Squirrel captured Vryheid.
 Eight days later, Lynx and Driver captured Prosperitas.
 On 6 September Lynx, Jalouse, Squirrel and Driver shared in the capture of three vessels, Snelle, Jager, and Engestede.
 Six days later, Lynx, Driver and Aeolus shared in the capture of Cygnet.
 The next day Lynx and Driver captured Jussrow Harmyna.
 On 17 September Lynx, Pylades, and Kite recaptured Pursuit.
 On 11 November Lynx and Driver captured Norden.

 Commander John Willoughby Marshall took command of Lynx in June 1802.